 Currently, SK Telecom Co., the No. 1 mobile carrier, installs 25 default apps on Samsung’s Galaxy S4, followed by LG Uplus Corp.’s 18 and KT Corp. with 16, the ministry’s data showed.

-There are four exceptions to the rule, and these are for apps related to WiFi, NFC, App Stores and device settings, and apparently the ruling applies to pre-installed third party apps.
+There are four exceptions to the rule, and these are for apps related to WiFi, NFC, App Stores, and device settings.
+Apparently, the ruling applies to pre-installed third-party apps as well.
+This means that even apps from external developers that come pre-installed on smartphones will need to be uninstallable, providing users with even greater control over their devices.

 Source Korea Observer, The Next Web